smavrogeorgou/dashboard/README.md

-# dashboard
+# Animated Dashboard

-This is a project to expiriment with javascript and html creating a interactive dashboard
+This is a project to expiriment with javascript and html creating an interactive dashboard